 Meetings get a lot of bad press, and not without reason.
 If run ineffectively they can be time-wasters and an energy suck.
 But if done well, meetings are often the best way of getting team members together to move a project forward, or to brainstorm.

 One way to get things moving in your meetings, is well, to get people out of their chair.
 There’s been a lot of praise for standing meetings and more recently even walking meetings.
-Taking this a bit further, we’ve been thinking about how to run meetings that get people generating ideas, moving and interacting at the same time.
+Taking this a bit further, I’ve thought about how to run meetings that get people generating ideas, moving and interacting at the same time.

-Of course, it depends on the nature of and need for the meeting, but as something that combines visual tools with interaction and encouraging discussion, we very much liked the Light Table as featured on PSFK.
+Of course, it depends on the nature of and need for the meeting, but as something that combines visual tools with interaction and encouraging discussion, I like the Light Table as featured on PSFK.
 The table allows users to gather around to view, mark up and annotate digital files, and collaborate with others virtually.
 But unless you have the budget for this type of technology, most of us have to consider more, non-digital, alternatives!

 In fact, sticky notes or similar tools are great for getting people moving around and chatting.
-Some exercises we’ve designed in the past:
+Some exercises I’ve designed in the past:

 Brainstorming a project timeline: the team identifies what needs to be done to finish a project, writing one task per post-it, then work together to arrange the tasks into a timeline along a wall, identifying any dependencies or potential bottlenecks.